We’re starting with the basics in this huge heat press guide, and then we’ll move onto the more advanced must knows!

 9. Where Is The Best Place To Buy A Heat Press?

-Amazon stock the lowest priced heat press machines, very often cheaper than the sellers sell them on their own site.
-But besides having the cheapest heat presses, they also offer free or cheap shipping on these items.
+Amazon stock the lowest priced heat press machines, often cheaper than the sellers sell them on their own site.
+But besides having the cheapest presses, they also offer free or cheap shipping on these items.
 Heat press machines are not light!
 So if you are having to pay the full price of shipping from a retailer that doesn’t command the same cheap rates as Amazon, then you’re paying too much.

 eBay is my next go to site for buying heat press machines.
 Similar to Amazon, eBay has a range of new and/or used heat press machines for sale.
 There are definitely some deals to be had!
 Their shipping is also often offered for free, or very cheap, and so again you will be winning if eBay is your preferred platform.
 However, to be honest, the selection and price does not really compare to that of Amazon.

 10. Tips For Choosing A Heat Press Seller

 We have a full article complete with tips and tricks for choosing the best heat press seller on Amazon here.
 We’ll list the questions you should ask here as well, just click through above if you would like to know more!

 This makes it easier to contact them if something goes wrong.